CAST-Extend/com.castsoftware.uc.aip.console.aws/README.md

 # AIP on demand AWS enabler

-Spawns a ready to go AIP platform on AWS.
+Ready to go AIP platform on AWS.

 This set up comprises: